MLInsightLab/MLInsightLab/README.md

     ```

 3. **(Optional) Configure SSL Certificates**
-   If you would like the Lab to be deployed using SSL termination, you will need to have your certificate `.pem` files saved to the directory `/path/to/mlinsightlab/certs`
+   If you would like the Lab to be deployed using SSL termination, you will need to have your certificate `.pem` files saved to the directory `/{path/to/mlinsightlab}/certs`

    This can be accomplished by physically saving the files to this directory, or by having the files saved via a symbolic link.

-4. **Build and start the services**:
+4. **Pull and start the services**:

-    The following command will both build all required containers and start the service:
+    The following command will both pull all required containers and start the service:

     ```bash
     docker-compose -f {chosen-docker-compose-file} up -d